Jimzo123/FYP_Test/README.md

 2. Open Gitbash
 3. Go to the project on Github, see the green code button and hit the drop down
 4. Click SSH and the copy emblem
-5. Type git clone <project URL> eg '''git@github.com:Jimzo123/FYP_Test.git'''
+5. Type git clone project URL (copyied part from step 4) eg git clone git@github.com:Jimzo123/FYP_Test.git

 ## Using Git
 1. Open Git bash